Brent Chalem: Career

 When Chalem was 7, he secretly applied to join an agency for child acting extras, looking to follow in the footsteps of his friends, despite his mother's initial opposition to such roles.
 He only told his parents about his application when the agency asked to interview him, and his parents acquiesced to support him.
 Chalem later applied to star in commercial advertisements, and his parents again supported, thinking that he would not be easily accepted.
 However, Chalem passed his first two career interviews to start his career.
-By the age of 11, Chalem had appeared in the movie Moving Violations, and on television in Small Wonder, Scarecrow and Mrs. King, Crazy Like a Fox, Happy, as well as five commercial advertisements, promoting McDonald's, hot dogs, frozen fish, computers, and bags.
+By the age of 10, Chalem had appeared in the movie Moving Violations, and on television in Small Wonder, Scarecrow and Mrs. King, Crazy Like a Fox, Happy, as well as five commercial advertisements, promoting McDonald's, hot dogs, frozen fish, computers, and bags.

 Chalem's first featured movie acting role came in the comedic adventure film The Monster Squad, which was filmed in 1986 and released in 1987; Chalem endured four solo auditions before being selected to play Horace / Fat Kid, one of the children battling monsters such as Wolfman, Dracula, The Mummy and the Creature from the Black Lagoon.
 In the movie, Chalem's character was initially cowardly and mocked for being fat (the latter was part of a recurring pattern that occurred in 1980s horror movies), with his character being addicted to eating unhealthy food and nearly eating garlic bread which was a potential weapon against Dracula, but his character eventually has a heroic turn, inspiring many children who watched the movie and believed that they were similar to the character.
-Chalem learned how to use and shoot a shotgun during the filming of this movie, as his character used a shotgun to defeat the Creature from The Black Lagoon, helping two boys who had been mocked him earlier.
+Chalem learned how to use and shoot a shotgun during the filming of this movie, as his character used a shotgun to defeat the Creature from The Black Lagoon, helping two boys who had mocked him earlier.
 Chalem later became known for his character's "Wolfman's got nards" quote.

 Chalem by 1987 had landed a recurring role in the television program Punky Brewster.
 He acted in Dance 'Til Dawn, a 1988 television film, and the television series Quantum Leap.